-Copies of all vital records (except reports of induced terminations of pregnancy) are sent to the College of Urban Affairs and Public Policy at the University of Delaware for coding and entry in electronic format.
+Copies of all marriage, divorce, and death records are sent to the Office of Vital Statistics in Dover for coding and entry in electronic format.
+Beginning in 2006, all in-state birth and fetal death records are entered directly into the Electronic Vital Records System (EVRS) by the healthcare provider.
+Out-of-state and home delivery records are sent to the Office of Vital Statistics for coding and entry.
 Records with unknown or unlikely data are verified when possible by querying the original data provider.
 Querying is conducted by the Office of Vital Statistics and the Health Statistics Center.
-Computer files containing statistical data are sent to the Vital Statistics office in Dover for use by the Health Statistics Center to produce reports such as this one.
+Computer files containing statistical data are maintained and used by the Health Statistics Center to produce reports such as this one.
 Copies of these files are also sent to the National Center for Health Statistics to become part of a national database.